-The AWFC has approximately $35,000 per year to award to Animal Welfare Organizations (AWOs) for projects that accord with the AWFC’s strategic direction.
-All applicants must be a registered Canadian charity.
+The AWFC has approximately $45,000 this year to award to Animal Welfare Organizations (AWOs) for projects that align with the AWFC’s strategic direction.
+All AWO applicants must be a registered Canadian charity or non-profit organization.

-To facilitate the selection process, applicants are invited to submit a letter of intent (Word doc) or (PDF), (using the form provided) to the AWFC Board Secretary by email no later than September 30th.
+Applicants are invited to submit a Project Eligibility Proposal to the AWFC Board Secretary no later than September 30th.

 All applicants will be notified by mid-October if they have made the short list.
 Short listed applicants will then be invited to submit a full proposal by November 15th.
 The application form will be emailed to you at that time.
 Applicants will be notified of the Board’s funding decisions by the end of December, with cheques being mailed in January of the new year.

-The AWFC funds a wide variety of animal welfare programs and projects.
-These have included: animal welfare research projects; public outreach initiatives to raise awareness about specific animal welfare issues; development of farm animal welfare standards and regulations; creation of a database of legislative and judicial rulings concerning animal cruelty cases; online humane education content for school children; promotional initiatives to protect wildlife; and education kits concerning wildlife in captivity.
-The AWFC also financially supports student animal welfare clubs at Canada’s veterinary colleges and at other Canadian universities and colleges.
-We also support public lectures concerning animal welfare at Canadian universities and colleges.
-See below for details on 2015 recipients, and our list of recipients from previous years to learn more about the type of projects we fund.
+Previous projects have included: animal welfare research projects; public outreach initiatives to raise awareness about specific animal welfare issues; development of farm animal welfare standards and regulations; creation of a database of legislative and judicial rulings concerning animal cruelty cases; online humane education content for school children; promotional initiatives to protect wildlife; and education kits concerning wildlife in captivity.
+Project outcomes should improve and advance animal welfare policies and practices; increase public awareness, understanding and engagement in key animal welfare issues and solutions; and enhance and protect the well-being and habitats of domestic, farm and/or wild animals.
+Preference will be given to projects that have a national impact, or to projects that are local/regional in nature but the project, materials and outcomes could be shared or duplicated nationally with similar organizations.
+We will also give preference to projects that will have significant impact but may have difficulty in attracting donor funding.
+See past recipients to learn more about the type of projects we have funded in previous years.

-- Costs for projects that have commenced or were completed prior to application
+- Projects that were completed prior to application

 - Financing costs (debt retirement or reserves, mortgage pay-downs)